gevent/gevent/doc/intro.rst

 `cffi`_ can optionally be installed to build the CFFI backend in addition to the Cython backend on CPython.

+.. tip:: Some Linux distributions are now mounting their temporary
+         directories with the ``noexec`` option.
+This can cause a standard ``pip install gevent`` to fail with an error like ``cannot run C compiled programs``.
+One fix is to mount the temporary directory without that option.
+See :issue:`570` and :issue:`612` for examples.

 __ http://pypi.python.org/pypi/greenlet
 .. _`pip`: https://pip.pypa.io/en/stable/installing/
 .. _`wheels`: http://pythonwheels.com